jonathborg/benchmark-mysql-mysql2/README.md

 ## Disadvantages

-- MySQL 2 doesn't build-in types or @types.
+- MySQL 2 doesn't have build-in types or @types.
 - MYSQL is callback based.